jamesf91/reMarkableSync/readme.md

 # reMarkable OneNote Addin
-This is an OneNote AddIn for importing digitized notes from the reMarkable tablet.
+This is a OneNote AddIn for importing digitized notes from the reMarkable tablet.

+## Beta version 4.0
+Updated the original version to support the new reMarkable file format.
+Decoding the new format was based on the work of [Rick Lupton](https://github.com/ricklupton/rmscene).

+* There is no support for the new text yet.
+* When text is added to a notebook, the layout of the generated images is not correct.

 ## New in Version 3
 Version 3 is a major version update that adds support for the new (2022) reMarkable cloud API.